magento/merchdocs/src/catalog/category-product-rules.md

 {:.bs-callout-info}
 Use caution when applying a category product rule, because any products that do not meet the condition are removed from the category.
 For example, if you create a rule that includes only purple tank tops, all other tank tops are removed from the category.

-## Step 1: Configure the “Smart” attributes
+## Step 1: Configure the “smart” attributes

 1. For each attribute that is to be used in the rule, make sure that the [Use in Product Listing]({% link stores/attributes-product.md %}) storefront property is set to `Yes`.